The Biker Chronicles

 Rides in the sun, rides in the rain and wind-chill cold.
 Rides alone and in twos and threes and in packs on roads to somewhere and anywhere.

-parties, beer and babes, tequila and ta-ta’s.
+Roads and towns and bars.
+Loud parties, beer and babes, tequila and ta-ta’s.

 Pure solitude on lone rides, the personal rush and reflection and freedom.

-Giving your mom a short ride and how she looked at you afterward with a new understanding of the man she had birthed and raised.
+Giving your mom a ride and how she looked at you afterward with a different understanding of the man she had birthed and raised.

 Picking up your son or daughter after school on your big rumbling machine -if they did their homework with true effort and achieved to their ability- and seeing their thrill in the ride and their pride in their father, and seeing the envy of their mates.

-Loner in a roadhouse, having a beer and pool with him and losing and that was ok because the man’s gotta make an honest living on the road.
-Offering a sofa for him and a garage for his bike.
+Of having a beer on a brother’s porch, a good destination.
+Running into The Loner in a roadhouse, having a beer and pool with him and losing and that was ok because the man’s gotta make an honest living on the road.
+Offering a sofa for him for the night and a garage for his bike.

 Riding twenty miles past the Corporate Chain Restaurant to find breakfast at an independent diner.
 Meals out of a saddlebag.
 Living in by-the-month rentals and sleeping at girlfriends’ digs and brothers’ couches and park campgrounds and out-of-sight pastures.
 The job you love or endure for the bucks to support the ones you love and pay for the bike and gas.

 Women that are, women that were.
 The first lady who lasted more than one summer, the first one you loved as much as your motorcycle, fluttering album pages of ephemeral loves, pages you entrusted for decades with a brother, safe from exes.
 The Perfect Woman who wasn’t attached when you were and then was attached when you weren’t and you still think of her wistfully now and again.